 Hon.
-Munene Wambugu (Kirinyaga Central, JP): Thank you, Hon.
+John Wambugu (Kirinyaga Central, JP): Thank you, Hon.
 Temporary Speaker, for giving me this opportunity to add my voice and support this very crucial and important Motion.
 I thank the Mover, Hon.
 Godfrey Osotsi for coming up with this Motion which is long overdue.
-We all know for a fact that sports is very important, not just in development of a human being but also to enhance cohesion within the competitors.